c9pr3/go-supervise/README.md

 ```

 ## known bugs
-If the multilog process is killed, it won't start up again leaving the service
+If the multilog process is killed, it will start up again but leave a zombie
-without any logging.
+process behind because of open stdin

 ## License
 MIT license, see LICENSE.txt for details.